-- Suppliers part of the audit program but not audited during the financial year 186 - Suppliers audited during the financial year with no critical breaches 1,021 year with critical breaches identified3

-Suppliers audited during the financial

-- There were 1,241 active suppliers in the audit program as at 30 June 2020. - The supplier may be audited every two years if it had no previous findings. - In FY2020, there were 44 critical breaches across 34 suppliers.
+- Suppliers part of the audit program but not audited during the financial year2 - Suppliers audited during the financial year with no critical breaches 1,021 - Suppliers audited during the financial year with critical breaches identified3 34 - There were 1,241 active suppliers in the audit program as at 30 June 2020. - The supplier may be audited every two years if it had no previous findings - In FY2020, there were 44 critical breaches across 34 suppliers.